thesephist/voyage/README.md

 # Voyage

+[As of July 2017, all work on Voyage has stopped due to time reallocation in my work.
+Voyage is deprecated]

 Encryption library and protocol using a round of block-level bitwise operations with a sigle-block final round.

 ## Concept